-When you configure an alert, there are several different settings to consider in order to receive the optimum and most efficient alerts.
+When you configure a basic detection rule, there are several different settings to consider in order to receive the optimum and most efficient alerts.

 Trigger Notification Settings

-For Pattern Match Alerts, an alert triggers every time the event occurs on a rolling basis by default.
+For Log Pattern Detection Rules, an alert triggers every time the event occurs on a rolling basis by default.
 If you choose Custom Match Settings, you can specify how many times an event must occur within a given time frame before it can trigger an alert.

 For example, if the pattern match threshold is 100 times in the throttle window of 60 minutes, 100 alerts must occur within the next hour before you receive the first alert.
 Similarly, 100 more alerts must occur in the same hour before you receive a second alert.

 Note that when the pattern is matched, an alert will be triggered.
 However, if that pattern is continually matched above the Match threshold, you will not get any further alerts until it falls below the threshold that you've set.
 If you want to be alerted on every time the pattern occurs, set the alert to Match Once.

 For Log Change Detection Rules, new queries require that you specify a calculation to use, and a key to apply the calculation.
 Any changes of the key based off of the calculation will trigger an alert.